TinyTapeout/tinytapeout_www/content/runs/tt04/_index.md

 ----

-Bloop.
+KPW: Bloop.
 Just submitted my first chip design to #TinyTapeout  using #Rust  HDL!
 Amazing how accessible this stuff is thanks to the TT crew's fantastic design tools and documentation.

 ----

-GCC and Python opened up computing to students and enthusiasts; Tiny Tapeout blew the gates open on the semiconductor digital design process!
+Phansel: GCC and Python opened up computing to students and enthusiasts; Tiny Tapeout blew the gates open on the semiconductor digital design process!
 I’m immensely thankful for the TT team’s efforts towards infrastructure and accessibility; without the tooling's short iteration time & pointed feedback, I couldn’t have imagined a project and figured out how to make it work in the same weekend.

 # Project Showcase